cdapio/cdap/cdap-docs/pipelines/source/developing-plugins/plugin-basics.rst

 Plugin Types
 ============
-In Cask Hydrator, these plugin types are presently used:
+In CDAP pipelines, these plugin types are presently used:

 - Action (*action*, restricted to batch pipelines)
 - Batch Source (*batchsource*, restricted to batch pipelines)